gpr-indevelopment/minio-grafana-prometheus/README.md

 3. Prometheus will be available on localhost:9090.
 4. Grafana will be available on localhost:3000.
 5. The `grafana-dashboard.json` file can be imported to a Grafana dashboard.
 It is based on [this documentation](https://github.com/minio/minio/blob/master/docs/metrics/prometheus/grafana/README.md), and adapted to the compose scenario.

+### Troubleshooting

+1. Prometheus may not start correctly alongside the compose.
+Sometimes it fais with an error informing `prometheus.yml` file doesn't exist.
+Restarting its container a couple of times should solve the issue.